azavgo/optionshtml/README.md

 # optionshtml
-## Browser-based library to estimate the outcome of an option trade
+## A library to estimate the outcome of an option trade

 ### Features:
 1. Calculates how much each option costs;